google/voice-builder/README.md

   3. Click on "JOBS" tab.
 Now, you should see a new job that you have just created.
 It usually takes 30mins to 1 hour to run.
 You can check the status of the job by clicking on the job id to see the job status page.
-  4. After an hour, you should see "Complete Voice Model Deployment" under the job status.
+  4. After an hour, you should see "Completed Voice Model Deployment" under the job status.
 This means the succesfully built model has been deployed to a voice synthesis server.
 Try putting in "hello" in the text input box at the bottom of the job status page and click "Synthesize" button.